-I was thinking about how to make oreos easier to make, without cutting them out.
-And I had the idea to make a slice and bake oreo cookie recipe.
+I was thinking about how to make homemade Oreos easier to make, without cutting them out.
+And I had the idea to make a slice and bake Oreo cookie recipe.
 Because when you make slice and bake cookies, they can get that perfectly round shape that is very similar to cutting out cookies, but without all the headache.
-So, I created a Slice & Bake Oreo cookie recipe!
+So, I created this Slice & Bake Oreo cookie recipe!

 Then I made a traditional cream filling with butter, powdered sugar, and heavy whipping cream.
 And I whipped it up, and filled these bad boys with lots of it.
 These easy homemade Oreo cookies are so easy to make when you use my slice and bake method!
-Get the recipe below for my Slice & Bake Oreos.
+I hope you like this style of homemade Oreos as much as I do!

 • Make sure to use softened butter for the cookies and filling.
 I like to leave butter out on the counter to soften naturally, and during this cooler time of year, that can even take overnight.
 If you forget to leave butter out or need to microwave it, only microwave it for 10 seconds per 1/2 cup.